Plano Senior High School: Campus

-The campus is slated to receive major renovations and additions as part of Plano ISD's 2022 bond program.
-Planned changes include a new cafeteria, library, and front entrance, with expected completion in 2028.
-The school's new baseball and softball complex is currently under construction and is expected to be completed in May 2025.
+As of 2026, the campus was undergoing major renovations and additions as part of Plano ISD's 2022 bond program.
+Planned changes include a new cafeteria, library, and front entrance, with expected completion in 2029.
+The old Haggard Middle School is planned to temporarily become Building H once its replacement is complete, while academic areas at Plano Senior High School are renovated.
+The school has completed a new athletics fields complex and band practice field.

 Demographics

 In the 2012–2013 school year, the demographic breakdown of the 2,627 students enrolled, was: